Russia banned from 2018 Winter Olympics over doping - Capital Sports

 – Russia ‘apologised’ –

-After reviewing the case against Russia at a meeting in Lausanne, Switzerland, the IOC also suspended the country’s Olympic Committee (ROC) and its chief Alexander Zhukov.
+The IOC also suspended the Russian Olympic Committee (ROC) and its chief Alexander Zhukov.

 Zhukov said he “apologised” to the IOC on Tuesday for the “anti-doping violations” committed in his country in recent years.